iyifr/iyi/src/content/blog/A Letter to all Frank Ocean Fans.md

 ---
 title: 'A letter to Frank Ocean Fans'
 description:
-  'For every emotion the songs made us feel, every experience he crafted for us so deliberately, to remember, to long for, to miss.
-For the ability to enjoy something as special as Blonde."
+  "I'm grateful for Blonde.
+For every emotion the songs made us feel, every experience he crafted for us so deliberately, to remember, to long for, to miss.
+For the ability to enjoy something as special as Blonde.
-'
+"
 pubDate:  '18 January 2023'
 heroImage: '/blog-placeholder-1.jpg'
+featured: true
 ---

 Today, I'm thinking about frank ocean.
 Don't worry, if you haven't heard of him or you have but